RedHatQE/carbon/docs/users/definitions/report.rst

         - Required

     *   - name
         - The name of the test artifact to import.
+This can be a full name of an artifact, a shell pattern matching string, or a string using Carbon's data-passthru mechanism
         - String
         - True